anujpotnis/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

 ```python
 # Data exploration visualization code
 np.random.seed(0)
 fig, axes = plt.subplots(4, 4, figsize=(12, 6),
                          subplot_kw={'xticks': [], 'yticks': []})